-Suzuki-rōshi: The next chapter1 which we will learn is about precepts.
-And this is pretty difficult one, so before we study how to recite it, and I want to explain it beforehand.
+The next chapter which we will learn is about precepts.
+And this is a pretty difficult one, so before we study how to recite it, I want to explain it beforehand.

 The precept observation is very important for Zen practice.
 If we eat too much, we cannot sit.
 If we do not have enough sleep, we cannot sit.
-So your-physically and mentally, you have to adjust your life so that you can sit.
-This is very important point.
+So physically and mentally, you have to adjust your life so that you can sit.
+This is a very important point.
 Zen or Buddhism is actually the way of life, and way of life is the precepts.
 [Possible gap in recording.]
 To live is how to observe precepts.
 It is not some rules of 16 or 250 or 500.
-There must be innumerable number of precepts.
-And-so it is necessary for us to have full understanding of precepts and to make effort to observe precepts.
+There must be an innumerable number of precepts.
+So, it is necessary for us to have full understanding of precepts and to make effort to observe precepts.
 So whenever a great Zen master or religious hero appears, precepts observation is emphasized by him.
-Or before someone appears-some great teacher appears, precepts observation always have been emphasized by many precedent masters.
-Before Dōgen, there were several famous masters who emphasized precepts.
+Or, before some great teacher appears, precepts observation always have been emphasized by many precedent masters.
+Before Dogen, there were several famous masters who emphasized precepts.